Professional Reviews

 I like TotalAV’s secure browser, which is powered by DuckDuckGo’s secure search technology.
 It’s a privacy-friendly search engine that lets you avoid cookies and other trackers.
 I especially like how customizable it is — you can set up your preferred search location and language, filter your results by country and time period, and choose whether or not to use Safe Search filters to block explicit content.

-The free version of TotalAV is decent, but if you’re looking for more advanced protections, it’s definitely worth trying the premium version, which enables access to all features including an unlimited-data VPN, real-time malware scanning, malicious app protection, and app locking (adding an extra layer of privacy to apps that include private information).
+The free version of TotalAV is decent, but if you’re looking for more advanced protections, it’s definitely worth trying the premium version, which enables access to all features including an unlimited-data VPN, malicious app protection, and app locking (adding an extra layer of privacy to apps that include private information).

-TotalAV Mobile Security Premium at $19.00 / year, but you can also get Android protection with one of TotalAV’s multi-device packages.
+TotalAV Mobile Security Premium costs $19.00 / year, but you can also get Android protection with one of TotalAV’s multi-device packages.
 TotalAV Total Security covers up to 6 devices, including Android, iOS, Windows, and Mac, for only $49.00 / year.
 All of TotalAV’s annual plans come with a 30-day money-back guarantee.

 Bottom Line: